isudoajl/ml_supercross/README.md

-# Recommendations and Best Practices for Pilot Project
+# Recommendations and Best Practices for SUPERCROSS ML Pilot Project

 1. **Version Control with Git**: Continue using Git for version control.
 Ensure that you have a clear branching strategy (e.g., feature branches, develop branch, main/master branch) and commit frequently with descriptive commit messages.